NavesDev/MyPass-DEV/README.md

 <p align="center"><em>A script for managing accounts and their passwords with local persistence, avoiding cloud-based vulnerabilities.</em></p>

 ### 🎯 About The Project
-PassManager was created to solve two common problems: forgetting passwords and relying on managers that save your data in the cloud.
+PassManager was born out of a personal need to solve two common problems: forgetting passwords and relying on managers that save your data in the cloud.
 Inspired by command-line tools like `npm` and `pip`, this project provides a fast and secure interface directly in your terminal, eliminating the need for a graphical interface.
 All information is saved locally, ensuring you have full control over your data.

 ### ✨ Features
 - **🔐 Account Management:** Add and organize multiple accounts (e.g., emails).